-My apologies for the delayed report, I must confess that in part this is due to an uncertainty over what to do with this paper.

-The authors present a large grid of photoionisation models across a very large parameter space.
-The modelling is in principle useful and worthy of publication, but the current manuscript has so many weaknesses and inaccuracies that I do not feel I can recommend acceptance even with significant modifications.

-That is not to say that the work in here might not become suitable for publication, and each one of my concerns in isolation could be dealt with some effort.
-But the sheer number of concerns and issues with the paper means I cannot foresee whether the final version would be worthy publication.
-Under these circumstances I am forced to recommend that the paper be rejected in its present form, but I have written a fairly

-comprehensive report that I hope is useful.

 Major concerns:

-1. The paper is phrased as focusing on predictions for high-z galaxies but there is little appeal to high-z observations to inform the choice of parameter range to explore and as a consequence significant parts of the paper are of little interest for the galaxy population that it is setting out to explain.
+1. The paper is phrased as focusing on predictions for high-z galaxies but there is little appeal to high-z observations to inform the choice of parameter range to explore and as a consequence significant parts of the paper are of little interest for the galaxy population that it is setting out to explain.[Revise so that the paper is focused on low-z galaxies instead…perhaps “How much SF and how much AGN?” – Chris]

 2. Parameter ranges.
 The parameter ranges explored are very much larger than any explored in the literature, and a significant part of the discussion focuses on the behaviour of the models far away from the parameters normally used for star forming galaxies.
 This concerns densities and the incident ionising flux and it seems the ranges of both have been chosen based on a misunderstanding of the literature.
 I go into details below.
-This needs to be fixed and the end-result should be a much reduced parameter space and I am concerned that the difference from other papers in the literature will be less clear.
+This needs to be fixed and the end-result should be a much reduced parameter space and I am concerned that the difference from other papers in the literature will be less clear.[Revise so that density is cut off at 10^6 and flux at the grain sublimation point. - Helen]

 3. Equivalent widths given as reference.
 The equivalent widths of galaxies at wavelengths >~ 2000AA are sensitive to the star formation history of galaxies on time-scales >100 Myr or so, as well as the different attenuation of the continuum and emission lines